Mbell42/portfolio-professional/README.md

 ## Details

-More details to come as it all comes together.

 The most difficult challenge in this project that I have overcome so far was setting up a fully-functioning contact form.

 ## Getting Started / Launch

-To test, contribute or just see what we did follow few easy steps:
 - clone the repository
 - cd to the directory with the repository
 - run `yarn install` (or `npm install` if you don't use yarn)